GeotrekCE/Geotrek-rando-v3/docs/deployment.md

 # Deployment

-We will be using two remote environments
+We will be using two remote development environments.

 ## Staging environment

-On this environment, we don't use docker and edploy directly to Vercel in order to ease the development experience during the development phase.
+On this environment, we don't use Docker and deploy directly to Vercel in order to ease the development experience during the development phase.

 ### Prerequisite